Free shipping over £15

 They are relaxed

 If you've ever wondered why your dog seems to sigh so deeply and contentedly, it could be because they're feeling relaxed and safe.
 They know they're in a safe place with you, and they don't need to worry about anything.
 This means their mind can rest as easily as their body.
-This sign of contentment is often long and deep, and you'll typically see it when your dog is lying comfortably in their bed.
+This sign of contentment is often long and deep, and you'll typically see this kind of body language when your dog is lying comfortably in their bed.
 So if you see your dog sighing deeply, don't worry - they're just letting out a big sigh of relief!

 They are tired